Vancouver BC • Breweries • Wineries • Cideries • Tank Rooms • Barrel Rooms

 Chemical Attack

-Acids, sugars, alcohol, cleaning products, and production residues can stain or degrade underbuilt floors and exposed concrete.
+Organic acids, sugars, alcohol, cleaners, sanitizers and production residue can stain or degrade underbuilt floors and exposed concrete.

 Thermal Shock